Fashion of Madonna: Timeline

-By the late 1990s, Canadian professor Karlene Faith commented that her "fashion influence has crossed generations", while editors of Rock Fashion (1999) described, "Madonna has been the top influence everywhere".
-In 2022, Amalissa Hall from Tatler said "she's inspired major fashion movements over the years" and at the height of her career, from the mid-1980s to the early 2000s, "whatever she wore, the public followed".
-In 2022, Pratik Aswal from Indian Institute of Art & Design, noticed that "her style is still imitated by her fans even today".
-Individuals like Alyson Walsh from The Guardian (2015) to Louise Gray of i-D (2018) and Stephen Doig from The Daily Telegraph (2023) have dedicated articles discussing ongoing Madonna's influence on them, or during her prime.
+By the late 1990s, Canadian scholar Karlene Faith commented that her "fashion influence has crossed generations", while editors of Rock Fashion (1999) described, "Madonna has been the top influence everywhere".
+Her influence has since faded, although in 2022, Pratik Aswal from Indian Institute of Art & Design, perceived that "her style is still imitated by her fans even today".
+Individuals like Alyson Walsh from The Guardian (2015) to Louise Gray of i-D (2018) and Stephen Doig from The Daily Telegraph (2023) have dedicated articles discussing ongoing Madonna's influence on them or during her prime.

-Influence on people of fashion industry
+Influence on people from fashion industry

+As early as 1985, Mark Bego echoed her influence on many things —including on fashion designers— saying "knows no foreseeable boundaries".
 In 1990, Foley explained that "she inspires some of the biggest names in the clothing business".
 A 1999 article of Journal of American Culture from Bowling Green State University, described how during the 1980s and 1990s, aspects of Madonna's styles influenced the styles of leading designers in Paris and London.
-Her continued influence was felt or discussed in next decades.
-In 2021, a website called Dazz Fashion said "many designers" have been influenced by her style, and in 2015, an editor from Fashion Week Mexico concurred that she has been a "constant inspiration" on runway shows around the world.
-Simone Vertua of L'Officiel adds: "Madonna's style had influenced fashion designers to make unforgettable collaborations".
-In 2021, Vogue also remarked it, saying she had inspired collections of "various" designers.

-Anna Sui credited Madonna for her inspiring to run her first runway show.
-German designer Michael Michalsky commented that he has taken inspiration from her in his collections.
+Both her retrospectively and perceived continued influence has been discussed in her next decades.
+In 2015, an editor from Fashion Week Mexico concurred that she has been a "constant inspiration" on runway shows around the world.
+In 2020, Simone Vertua of L'Officiel adds: "Madonna's style had influenced fashion designers to make unforgettable collaborations".
+In 2021, Vogue also remarked that she has inspired collections of "various" designers.
+In 2023, Women's Wear Daily's Tonya Blazio-Licorish lumped Madonna with other 20th century's female artists, for continuing "to inspire fashion designers with their show-stopping personas".
+Furthermore, Anna Sui credited Madonna for inspiring to run her first runway show.
+In 2016, German designer Michael Michalsky commented that he has taken inspiration from her in his collections.

-Influence on entertainers
+Influence on other entertainers

-Madonna's style influenced other entertainers and was noted in numerous style celebrities and artists.
+Madonna's style influenced other entertainers and was noted in numerous celebrities and artists.
 In 2012, after decades since her debut, author Tom Streissguth was convinced that Madonna attitude has survived, as many female music and style celebrities have had a little bit of her in their style.
-Others have addressed the path Madonna paved including Vogue.
+Others have addressed the path Madonna paved, including Vogue magazine.
 About this whole point, Simone Vertua from L'Officiel argued "her looks have totally revolutionized the way of thinking of all the pop stars".
-An observer said that "before pop stars like Rihanna were fixtures at fashion shows, on the runway, and on fashion magazines, Madonna forged that frontier".
-Leah Melby Clinton of Glamour adds that "she totally paved the way for future pop-tart ladies".
+Similarly, Leah Melby Clinton of Glamour adds that "she totally paved the way for future pop-tart ladies".

-Various individuals have publicly expressed Madonna's fashion influence on them.
-Alone in the 2010s and 2020s, Kelly Osbourne named Madonna as her biggest fashion influence, while celebrities such as Naomi Campbell and Rita Ora have cited her as one of her fashion icons.
+Various individuals have publicly expressed Madonna's fashion influence on them, immediate and retrospectively.
+In 2011, Kelly Osbourne named Madonna as her biggest fashion influence, while celebrities such as Naomi Campbell and Rita Ora once cited her as one of her fashion icons.
 Kelly Brook also referred to her as her style icon while growing up.